 I am a Trustee and deputy chair of the Oxford Trust, which supports science and enterprise through activities under the name Science Oxford.
 Science Oxford runs a programme of hands-on activities for young people, educational outreach and exhibitions, talks and debates for adults.
 From 2018 the Trust will have a new education and enterprise centre set in 17 acres of woodland in Headington.
 It’s a great project and I’m very proud to be part of it.

-I’m also a Trustee of the Oxfordshire Science Festival, and a member of the Advisory Board of the Oxford Centre for Life Writing at Wolfson College, Oxford, and have chaired a number of sessions at the Oxford Literary Festival.
+I’m also a Trustee of the Oxfordshire Science Festival, which in 2018 presented ten days of activities across Oxford as IF Oxford Science + Ideas Festival.
+I’m a member of the Advisory Board of the Oxford Centre for Life Writing at Wolfson College, Oxford, and have chaired a number of sessions at the Oxford Literary Festival.
 You can find out more about talks I have given on my Events page.

 From 2004-2009 I was on the board of Oxford Inspires, the cultural development agency for Oxfordshire, which explicitly included scientific activities and arts-science collaborations in the events it promoted.
 Oxford Inspires has now been absorbed into Experience Oxfordshire.